Lolong (TV series)

-Lolong (International title: Crocodile Whisperer) is a Philippine television drama action series broadcast by GMA Network.
+Lolong (international title: Crocodile Whisperer) is a Philippine television drama action series broadcast by GMA Network.
 Directed by Rommel P. Penesa, it stars Ruru Madrid in the title role.
-It premiered on July 4, 2022 on the network's Telebabad line up replacing First Lady.
+It premiered on July 4, 2022 on the network's Telebabad line up.
+The series concluded on June 13, 2025, with a total of two seasons and 167 episodes.

+The series is streaming online on YouTube.